 Colorado has enacted legislation to end prison gerrymandering.
-It is one of nine states that will count incarcerated people at home for redistricting purposes in the 2020 redistricting cycle.
+It is one of ten states that will count incarcerated people at home for redistricting purposes in the 2020 redistricting cycle.

 Colorado - Campaign Archive

 The U.S. Census Bureau counts incarcerated people where they are confined not where they are from.
 Using these counts to draw state and county legislative districts enhances the weight of a vote cast by people who live near prisons at the expense of everyone else in the state or county.

 Current Session — ending prison gerrymandering in state legislative districts:

 - HB 20-1010, "Colorado Accurate Residence for Redistricting Act", sponsored by Rep. K. Tipper and Rep. J. Coleman, filed on January 8, 2020.
 Passed the House on February 6, 2020 and the Senate on February 25, 2020; and was signed into law by Governor Polis on March 20, 2020.

 Past Sessions — ending prison gerrymandering in local governments:

 Senate Bill 02-007 Concerning County Commissioner Redistricting, sponsored by Senator Hillman, and Representatives Kester, Garcia, and Hoppe, and approved by the Governor on March 27, 2002, prohibits counties from using prison populations when drawing county commissioner districts.